Ada-Developers-Academy/core-unit-3/lifting-state-up/single-source-of-truth.md

 ##### !end-question
 ##### !options

-* The "single source of truth" of student data is in `App`.
-We need to make `isPresent` in `Student` a read-only prop.
-* The "single source of truth" of student data is in `StudentList`.
-We need to make `isPresent` in `Student` a read-only prop.
-* The "single source of truth" of student data is in `Student`.
+a| The "single source of truth" of student data is in `App`.
+We need to make `isPresent` in `Student` a read-only prop. b| The "single source of truth" of student data is in `StudentList`.
+We need to make `isPresent` in `Student` a read-only prop. c| The "single source of truth" of student data is in `Student`.
 We need to make `isPresentData` in `App` a read-only prop.

 ##### !end-options
 ##### !answer

-* The "single source of truth" of student data is in `App`.
-We need to make `isPresent` in `Student` a read-only prop.
+a|

 ##### !end-answer
 ### !end-challenge